armanjindal/garden/content/index.md

 I haven't started this garden to be *right*.
 It is a place for me to work in public, build a second brain, and write.
 It's a long-term project to reap the compounding benefits of knowledge, form and find community, and a platform for self-expression without the evils of social media.

 Through consistent *gardening*, I hope to plant a few solid trees, nourished by the sunlight and the scrutiny of my readers.
 These oaks ground me in an overwhelming, confusing, contingent, and cruelly indifferent world.
 The few thoughts, ideas, books, and media I've decided to "cultivate" in a Voltarian sense, is my response to an infinity of complexity, suffering, and possibility.
 It's my earnest love letter to ideas:
-1. That the good lives comes from [embracing limits](https://www.oliverburkeman.com/the-imperfectionist)
+1. That the "good life" requires us to [embrace limits](https://www.oliverburkeman.com/the-imperfectionist) rather than pretend they don't exist
 2. [Perfect is the enemy of the good](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good)
 3. The [unreasonable effectiveness of showing up every day](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/)
 4. Creativity by unabashedly [stealing like an artist](https://en.wikipedia.org/wiki/Steal_Like_an_Artist)